Professor Cullen Lecture Notes

 Now recursively sort the new partition to the left of the pivot, and then sort the new partition to the right of the pivot (not including the pivot in either sort).

-The efficiency of the algorithm is impacted by which element is choosen as the pivot point.
-The worst-case efficiency of the quick sort, O(n2/2), occurs when the list is sorted and the left-most element is chosen.
+The efficiency of this algorithm is impacted by which element is chosen as the pivot point.
+The worst-case efficiency of the quick sort, O(n**2/2), occurs when the list is sorted and the left-most element is chosen.
 Randomly choosing a pivot point rather than using the left-most element is recommended if the data to be sorted isn't random.
 As long as the pivot point is chosen randomly, the quick sort has an algorithmic complexity of O(n log n).

 INSERTION SORTS are similar to Exchange Sorts, but the essence of their algorithms insert into an existing sorted file.